KarlKivv/flight-selector-service-test/README.md

 ## TODO

-[] - View for all flights for destination.
+[x] - View for all flights for destination.
 [] - View for a selected flight.
-[] - Logic to assign available planes to flights and track their return times (the same plane is available after Flight.duration \* 2 amount of time later).
+[] - Logic to assign available planes to flights and track their return times (the same plane is available after Flight.duration \* 2 amount of time later). - might not be needed
 [] - Filtered view for flights based on departure point and destination.
-[] - Logic to create flight data.
+[x] - Logic to create flight data.
 [] - Logic to store created flight data.
 [] - Logic to randomly reserve some seats on a flight.